Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

 According to the American Chiropractic Association, “the educational and licensing requirements for medical chiropractic (DC) are among the most stringent of all health care professions.”

-DCs must complete four years of postgraduate doctoral study to qualify for the exams that must be passed prior to licensure.
+DCS must complete four years of postgraduate doctoral study to qualify for the exams passed before licensure.

 Before beginning postgraduate studies in chiropractic training, four years of college pre-med studies must be completed.

 How to become a chiropractor

 After approximately 4,620 hours of graduate education, lab work, and clinical internships, potential DCs qualify to take exams administered by state licensing boards.

 As part of their training, CDs must complete a minimum of a one-year clinical program dealing with patients in a treatment setting.

 The exact requirements for practice vary by state, but generally, DC licensing requires the successful completion of a medical license or acceptance of a certificate issued by the National Board of Chiropractic Examiners (NBCE).

 Once a DC is licensed in the state in which they wish to practice, they can begin to see patients in various settings.